PilarPinto/holbertonschool-higher_level_programming/0x12-javascript-warm_up/README.md

 What you should learn from this project:

 * Why Javascript programming is amazing (don’t forget to tweet today, with the hashtag #javascriptisamazing :))
-* How to run a Javascript script
+* How to run Javascript script
 * How to create variables and constants
 * What are differences between var, const and let
 * What are all the data types available in Javascript